microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgOnPremisePublishingProfile.md

             - `[MaxLifetime <TimeSpan?>]`:
             - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
 For existing applications, the enforcement date would be backdated.
 To apply to all applications, this date would be null.
             - `[RestrictionType <String>]`: appCredentialRestrictionType
-      - `[AppRoles <IMicrosoftGraphAppRole[]>]`: The collection of roles assigned to the application.
+      - `[AppRoles <IMicrosoftGraphAppRole[]>]`: The collection of roles defined for the application.
 With app role assignments, these roles can be assigned to users, groups, or service principals associated with other applications.
 Not nullable.
         - `[AllowedMemberTypes <String[]>]`: Specifies whether this app role can be assigned to users and groups (by setting to ['User']), to other application's (by setting to ['Application'], or both (by setting to ['User', 'Application']).
 App roles supporting assignment to other applications' service principals are also known as application permissions.
 The 'Application' value is only supported for app roles defined on application entities.
         - `[Description <String>]`: The description for the app role.
 This is displayed when the app role is being assigned and, if the app role functions as an application permission, during  consent experiences.
         - `[DisplayName <String>]`: Display name for the permission that appears in the app role assignment and consent experiences.